iann0036/tf-cfn-provider/docs/providers/azurerm/ContainerGroup.md

 `Commands` - (Optional) A list of commands which should be run on the container.

 `Volume` - (Optional) The definition of a volume mount for this container as documented in the `Volume` block below.
 Changing this forces a new resource to be created.

+### Volume Properties

+`Name` - (Required) The name of the volume mount.
+Changing this forces a new resource to be created.

+`MountPath` - (Required) The path on which this volume is to be mounted.
+Changing this forces a new resource to be created.

+`ReadOnly` - (Optional) Specify if the volume is to be mounted as read only or not.
+The default value is `false`.
+Changing this forces a new resource to be created.

+`StorageAccountName` - (Required) The Azure storage account from which the volume is to be mounted.
+Changing this forces a new resource to be created.

+`StorageAccountKey` - (Required) The access key for the Azure Storage account specified as above.
+Changing this forces a new resource to be created.

+`ShareName` - (Required) The Azure storage share that is to be mounted as a volume.
+This must be created on the storage account specified as above.
+Changing this forces a new resource to be created.

+### ImageRegistryCredential Properties

+`Username` - (Required) The username with which to connect to the registry.

+`Password` - (Required) The password with which to connect to the registry.

+`Server` - (Required) The address to use to connect to the registry without protocol ("https"/"http").
+For example: "myacr.acr.io".

+### Ports Properties

+`Port` - (Required) The port number the container will expose.

+`Protocol` - (Required) The network protocol associated with port.
+Possible values are `TCP` & `UDP`.

 ## Return Values